data-mermaid/mermaid-ingest-docs/README.md

 ## What do you have to do before ingesting records?

 If you don't have a project to ingest your records into, go to [MERMAID Collect](https://collect.datamermaid.org/) to create a new project.
 Your project must include all Sites, Mangement Regimes and Observers that are used in your CSV data.
-Where sites and mangement regimes names match and observer emails match.
-Below is an example of a CSV and site, management and observer records that have been added in the Collect application.
+Where sites and mangement regimes' names match the names used in the CSV file and the emails of the observers match the observer emails used in the CSV file.
+Below is an illustration of a CSV file and site, management regimes and observer records that have been added to a project using the Collect application.

 ![Setup](/assets/setup.png)